-A series of emails, texts, phone calls, comments, etc. on a single topic counts as one clientele contact.
+- A series of emails, texts, phone calls, comments, etc., on a single topic count as one clientele contact.

-Diagnostic services should be counted as an office or field consultation if you are providing educational information in addition to the factual data.
+- Diagnostic services should be counted as an office or field consultation if you are providing educational information in addition to factual data.

-The creation of a written, audio, or visual work should be counted as an educational material if it is an original work or a significant revision of existing work.
+- The creation of a written, audio, or visual work should be counted as educational material if it is an original work or a significant revision of existing work.

-For more information about how and what to report in Workload, please review the Frequently Asked Questions (FAQ) on the login page, in the left-hand menu, or contact PDEC at 352-274-1997.
+For more information about how and what to report in Workload, please review the Frequently Asked Questions (FAQ) and other resources on the login page, in the left-hand menu, or contact PDEC at 352-294-1997.